IBM-Cloud/nodejs-data-lake-dashboard/README.md

 The solution works out of the box when following the [Build a data lake using object storage](https://console.bluemix.net/docs/tutorials/smart-data-lake.html) tutorial.
 For customization, see the below notes.

+## Helpful starting points

+- Supports either Cloud Object Storage or DB2 Warehouse on Cloud
+- Dynamically reads CSV files and builds Dynamic Dashboard Embedded datasources
+- Server-side encryption support for Dynamic Dashboard Embedded datasources
+- Scope DB2 table data to specific users with App ID

 ## Running the solution

-This solution uses an Angular web cient and server to provide APIs and host the web app.
+This solution uses an Angular web client and server to provide APIs and host the web app.
 Before hosting in production, you must build the Angular web client.

 | Command       | Usage                                           |
 |---------------|-------------------------------------------------|